 Have you ever walked down a city street and seen people canvassing for some charitable, political, or religious cause?
 What do they do?
 They say something — a short, catchy sentence — to get you to stop and listen to their pitch.

-In most cases — perhaps 99 out of 100 — passersby won’t give them the time they need to make the sale.
-They listen for a few seconds, then shake their heads and go on.
+In most cases — perhaps 99 out of a hundred — passersby won’t give them the time they need to make the sale.
+They listen for a few seconds and then shake their heads and go on.
 But those canvassers are pros.
 They don’t worry about the people who don’t have time for them.
 They focus on the ones who do stop and listen, because those are their prime prospects.

 Imagine if, instead, they tried to fit their entire sales pitch into the 10 or 15 seconds they could get by following a prospect partway down the block.
 What chance would that strategy have?

-It all boils down to this fact: The Internet has changed the world, but it has not changed human psychology.
-If you are going to convince someone he needs something he really doesn’t need — you need time to do it.
+It all boils down to this fact: the internet has changed the world, but it has not changed human psychology.
+If you are going to convince someone that he needs something he really doesn’t need — you need time to do it.

 The Professional Writers’ Alliance